Eye Movement Desensitization and Reprocessing (EMDR) Therapy for Addiction

 On this page, you will read about what EMDR is, how it works, and its benefits.

 What Is Eye Movement Desensitization and Reprocessing (EMDR)?

-Ultimately, the goal of EMDR is to transform your negative memories.3 By changing the emotions attached to it, a memory of being held at gunpoint can change from feeling shame and vulnerability into feeling empowered that you survived.3 So, by changing the root cause of an unprocessed negative memory, EMDR can eliminate anxiety, flashbacks, or other unwanted symptoms associated with PTSD.3
+Ultimately, the goal of EMDR is to transform your negative memories.3 By changing the emotions attached to it, a memory of being held at gunpoint can be transformed from eliciting feelings of shame and vulnerability to bringing about a feeling of empowerment connected to having survived.3 By changing the root cause of an unprocessed negative memory, EMDR can eliminate anxiety, flashbacks, and other unwanted symptoms associated with PTSD.3

 EMDR therapy is done one-on-one with a therapist and can be completed in a standard office setting.
 The therapist guides you through the 8 phases of EMDR centered around a particular negative memory that may be causing you disturbing symptoms.4 These can include memories of the negative experience itself, recent events that trigger you, or imagined events that might have the same effect on you.4

 During the discussion, the therapist provides dual attention stimuli.1 These dual attention stimuli come in the form of bilateral eye movements, taps, or tones that alternate from side to side.1

 To get through all 8 phases and ensure that you are safe between sessions, EMDR appointments run longer than the usual 50 minutes of therapy.4 It is dangerous to leave a therapy session that revisits negative memories if you cannot finish processing them.4 So, sessions are usually about 2.5 hours long or are given in a 50–minute session followed by a 90–minute session.4 However, for your safety, the length of time of a session is ultimately decided by your needs and not the ‘ding’ of a timer.4